AmirShkolnik/Cups-of-Joy/TESTING.md

 ![slideshow](documentation/js-validator-images/slideshow.png)
 </details>

-#### JavaScript Validation
+### JavaScript Validation
 - **Tool Used:** [JSLint/JSHint](https://jshint.com/)
-- **Purpose:** To detect errors and potential problems in the JavaScript code, making sure that all scripts run efficiently and are error-free.
+- **Purpose:** To find mistakes and possible issues in the JavaScript code, making sure that all the scripts work properly and do not have any errors.
-- **Process:** JavaScript code is run through JSLint/JSHint to identify issues related to syntax, deprecated methods, and other inefficiencies.
+- **Process:** The JavaScript code is checked by special tools called JSLint and JSHint.
+These tools look for mistakes in the way the code is written, find any outdated methods being used, and point out parts of the code that could be improved to work better.

 Below is a table summarizing the JavaScript validation results for specific files within the Software Stacks website.